HyDocs/hydocs.github.io/docs/faq.md

 ### Why is my game lagging?

 Lag can be either "Server Lag" (Hypixel's end) or "Client Lag" (your PC).
-Check our [Performance Guide](/guides/modding/performance) to optimize your FPS and network settings.
+Check our [Guides](/guides) to optimize your FPS and network settings.